 - Your company sponsors events, activities, or lunches and you sign up to attend and fail to show.
 Conversely, you fail to sign up and show up anyway.
 You make the behavior worse when you say that you took the appropriate action so someone else must have screwed up.

 - You tell potential customers that you are the vice president in charge of something.
 When they seek out the company VP at a trade show, you tell your boss that the customers must have made a mistake.

 - You work in a restaurant in which wait staff tips are shared equally, and you withhold a portion of your tips from the common pot before the tips are divided.

-- You have sex with a reporting staff member and then provide special treatment to your flame.
+- You have sex with a reporting staff member and then provide special treatment to them.